andywyatte17/andywyatte17.github.io/doctor-who-list/how-to-bingewatch-class-who-skipwatch.md

 <sub>Season 5 (Patrick Troughton)</sub>

 The Doctor meets his evil doppelganger in this spy thriller.
-It’s really fun and lets Patrick Troughton flex.
+It's really fun and lets Patrick Troughton flex.
 Who does Bond.
 It was lost for decades, but was one of the two serials - the other is The Web of Fear - discovered in Nigeria.
 Pause a moment and appreciate that - after decades, a lost Doctor Who episode turned up in Africa and just happened to be a classic.
 Actually, both of them are classics.
 What a wonderful world.

 Story 40; 6 episodes - The Enemy of the World